thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 2:00PM on 08 December 2025 or as the situation changes.

 - Flood alert: River Wye in Herefordshire
-- River levels are currently below Flood Alert thresholds but are forecast to cross again early tomorrow morning, with forecast rainfall.
-Flooding is possible tomorrow on 09 December 2025 .
+- High river levels tomorrow may lead to flooding.
+Flooding is possible on 09 December 2025 .
 Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
 Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
 Road closures & diversions on the A438 may be in force.
+Predicted peaks:- Hay on Wye 3.1m to 3.5m on 09/12 PM, Bredwardine 5.1m to 5.5m on 09/12 PM, Belmont 5.1m to 5.5m on 10/12 AM, Old Wye Bridge 4.5m to 4.9m on 10/12 AM, Mordiford 4.7m to 5.1m on 10/12 AM, Ross on Wye 3.8m to 4.2m on 10/12 AM.
 We are closely monitoring the situation .
-Take care and avoid walking, cycling or driving through flood water.
-This message will be updated later today, 08 December 2025, with forecast peak level information.
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 10:00AM on 09 December 2025 or as the situation changes.

 - Flood alert: River Wye in Gloucestershire
-- River levels are currently below Flood Alert thresholds but are forecast to cross again tomorrow, with overnight rainfall.
-Flooding is possible on 09 December 2025 .
+- High river levels on Wednesday may lead to flooding.
+Flooding is possible on 10 December 2025 .
 Flooding may affect low lying land and roads along the River Wye.
+Predicted peaks:- Ross on Wye 3.8m to 4.2m 10/12 AM.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 09 December 2025 or as the situation changes.

 - Flood alert: River Severn in Worcestershire
 - High river levels today may lead to flooding.